0xPolygon/devrel-docs/docs/pos/tutorials/milestones.md

 # Understanding and Implementing Milestones with Bor and Heimdall in Polygon PoS

+!!! info "5 Second Finality in Polygon"

+    NOTE: With the upgrade to Heimdall v2, deterministic finality on PoS is now achieved in between 3-5 seconds thanks to the subsecond block times in Heimdall, meaning miletones are voted on and finalized much faster.

 ## Introduction to Bor and Heimdall in Polygon PoS

 ### What is Bor?